gtt-project/redmine_print_templates/README.md

 bundle exec rake redmine:plugins:migrate
 ```

-After restarting Redmine, you should be able to see the Redmine Chatwoot plugin
+After restarting Redmine, you should be able to see the Redmine Print Templates plugin
 in the Plugins page.

 More information on installing (and uninstalling) Redmine plugins can be found